• About

 HAWTHORN

-A powerful antioxidant, hawthorn offers three wild herbs for the forager to gather.
+A powerful antioxidant, hawthorn offers three distinct wild herbs for the forager to gather.
 The leaves and flowers are collected in the spring, and the ripe fruits are gathered in fall.

 Don’t overharvest flowers and leaves, or you’ll reduce the yields of hawthorn berries in fall.